ErpNetDocs/tech/advanced/calculated-attributes/index.md

 Explanation:

 - Line 10: Iterates through the data set, specified on Line 20 (EXP:20), then SUMs the attribute LineAmount.
-- Line 20: Filters the Lines subset with the filter, specified in Line 30 (EXP:30).
+- Line 20: Filters the lines subset with the filter, specified in Line 30 (EXP:30).
 - Line 30: Creates a filter, which will be satisfied only by products, specified in the query on Line 40 (EXP:40).
 - Line 40: Creates a query, which filters the products with the condition, specified on Line 50.
 - Line 50: Specifies that the condition is comprised of two conditions, linked with AND.
 - Line 60: Specifies that the first condition is the value of an attribute, called CustPropPrj should be 500.
-- Line 70: Specifies that the second condition is that the Name of the product should contain 'Tool'.
+- Line 70: Specifies that the second condition is that the name of the product should contain 'Tool'.

-This example demonstrates, that Calculated Attributes can calculate very complicated formulas, query the database, get related values, etc.
+This example demonstrates, that calculated attributes can calculate very complicated formulas, query the database, get related values, etc.